 I am a meter installer individual and would like a copy of my Competency Certificate.

 I am a MOCOPA authorised meter operative.
-Why do I need separate authorisation to work in the ScottishPower and Northern Powergrid network areas?
+Why do I need separate authorisation to work in the Scottish Power and Northern Powergrid network areas?

-As part of their company policies and to meet industry regulations, ScottishPower and Northern Powergrid currently require meter operatives working in their network areas to be authorised individually.
-They should be contacted directly for further details.
+As part of their company policies and to meet industry regulations Scottish Power and Northern Powergrid currently require meter operatives working in their network areas to be authorised separately in addition to MOCOPA authorisation.

-I would like to obtain MOCOPA® accreditation for my company.
+I would like to obtain MOCOPA accreditation for my company.

-I am a local authority/electrical contractor/housing association that wants to become a MOCOPA® Party.
+I am a local authority/electrical contractor/housing association that wants to become a MOCOPA Party.

-It is not practicable for local authorities, housing associations or electricians to become MOCOPA® accredited.
-Applicants to MOCOPA® need to have a fully-fledged metering operation set up to be able to satisfy the technical and safety requirements of the Agreement and need to be either a BSC (Balancing and Settlement Code) qualified Meter Operator Agent or work under the instruction of a BSC qualified Meter Operator Agent.
+It is not practicable for local authorities, housing associations or electricians to become MOCOPA accredited.
+Applicants to MOCOPA need to have a fully-fledged metering operation set up to be able to satisfy the technical and safety requirements of the agreement and need to be either a BSC (Balancing and Settlement Code) qualified Meter Operator Agent or work under the instruction of a BSC qualified Meter Operator Agent.
 MOCOPA Operators are further only allowed to withdraw cut-out fuses of meters for which they are the appointed meter operator.
 Accession to MOCOPA alone therefore doesn’t provide general authorisation to withdraw cut-out fuses from any meter position.

-The BSC sets out the rules for balancing and settlement arrangements of electricity in Great Britain.
+The Balancing and Settlement Code (BSC) sets out the rules for balancing and settlement arrangements of electricity in Great Britain.
 A high-level explanation of the BSC arrangements can be found here.
 ELEXON is the company responsible for administration of the BSC.
 Metering is an important part of the balancing and settlement processes and ELEXON in their role as the administrator of the BSC ensure that any organisations entering the market develop their systems and processes to the standards required by the Code.
 Further information on the BSC qualification and market entry processes can be found here.
-To become a MOCOPA® Operator you must already be either a BSC Qualified Meter Operator Agent or work under the instruction of one or of a current MOCOPA® Party.
+To become a MOCOPA Operator you must either be a BSC Qualified Meter Operator Agent or work under the instruction of BSC Qualified Meter Operator Agent.

 I am an electrician/electrical contractor; can I work on the metering equipment?